-The NewReleaseToday staff has been moved by the beautiful poetry and profound statements made in Hillsong's first-ever Christmas album, The Peace Project.
+The NewReleaseToday staff has been moved by the beautiful poetry and profound statements made in Hillsong's new Christmas album, The Peace Project (Deluxe).
 Some NRT staffers took a moment to share their reflections on these songs in a combined devotional that we hope will speak to you this holiday season (and beyond).

 "Peace Upon The Earth" by Caitlin Lassiter, News Editor